chrisnoonan98675/site/xl-deploy/how-to/use-provisioning-outputs.markdown

     **Tip:** You can define Puppet modules on the Puppet manifest by right-clicking the `puppet.Manifest` CI that you created and selecting **New** > **ModuleSpec**.

 1. [Provision the provisioning package to an ecosystem](/xl-deploy/how-to/provision-a-package-to-an-ecosystem.html) that contains an Amazon EC2 [provider](/xl-deploy/how-to/create-a-provider.html).
-XL Deploy will create an `overthere.SshHost` CI based on the template that you created.
-Its address will be the public host name of the provisioned AMI.
+During provisioning, XL Deploy will create an SSH host, using the public host name of the provisioned AMI as its address.

+You could also have XL Deploy save the SSH host as an `overthere.SshHost` CI in its repository by adding the `template.overthere.SshHost` CI to the list of **Bound Templates** on the provisioning package or on a provisionable.
+Bound templates selected in a provisioning package are automatically added to an [XL Deploy environment](/xl-deploy/how-to/create-an-environment-in-xl-deploy.html) that you specify.